dianaseung/quickLR/README.md

 ---

+# Recent Changes
+- Support for DXP 7.2, 7.1, 7.0 added
+- Support for SP1 and SP3 for DXP 7.3 added
+- Support for master and nightly (DXP 7.4) added
+- Refactored code for improved readability and maintenance

-# Upcoming Project Features
+# Upcoming Planned Features

-- Support for DXP 7.2, 7.1, 7.0
+- Support for DXP 7.3, 7.2, 7.1 and 7.0 branches
 - Refactor code
 - Auto patching after fix pack placed in patching-tool (Blocker: need to figure out how to run ./patching-tool.sh install from another directory)
-- Add Master/Branch options
 - instructions for .my.cnf setup
 - instructions for MySQL install/setup
 - Potential: set license directory in .bashrc